Adjunct Scientists and Oceanographers: Compensation Procedure and Guidelines

 Adjunct appointments are Casual and they are not eligible for any Institution benefits.
 The maximum number of hours that can be paid to an Adjunct in a single calendar year is 999 hours.
 Payment of 1000 hours or more has retirement implications and is not allowed.

 Any salary that the Adjunct receives while at WHOI will be equal to the salary paid at the home institution.
 Adjunct Scientists and Oceanographers will not be included in the WHOI salary books and will not receive merit or cost-of-living increases.
 Any successive stay will be treated as a new authorization to pay and the salary to be paid will be the salary of the home institution at that time.
-In exceptional circumstances, the Director of Research may approve payment of a salary other than that of the home institution.
+In exceptional circumstances, the Deputy Director and Vice President for Research may approve payment of a salary other than that of the home institution.

 Revised: April 22, 2003